Yes, we raise our own chickens, and yes, we use everything but the cluck around here! Someone once asked, “What do you do with the chicken FEET?”

 And, when it’s cool, you have lots of yummy, gelatinous broth to use for soups, gravies, sauces, cooking rice, or teasing your children about!

 To be honest, chicken feet don’t have a lot of meat on them, which is why they’re best suited to being used in a stock.
 However, there are a few recipes you can try to get the most out of your chicken feet, too, besides the broth.

-Deep-fried chicken feet makes good use of this oft-ignored body part.
+Deep-fried chicken feet make good use of this often-ignored body part.
 They’re easy to make – all you need to do is simmer them first in a water bath with some garlic, sugar, soy sauce, and cinnamon.
 This will tenderize them and make them easier to fry.